DragonPlayerX/ScreenshotManager/README.md

 ## Texture loading

 You may experience a little bit of lag when going through your pictures (only really noticeable in multi view or with high resolution screenshots).
+This is caused by Unity's texture loading system which is not complete non-blocking.
+I also tried [ImageSharp](https://github.com/SixLabors/ImageSharp) for better texture loading but it turned out that my current solution works better than ImageSharp.
+If someone have an idea to improve this let me know it.

 ## File Organization